-The recent proposal for wireless roaming by Sastry et al. [54] is conceptually different.
+The recent proposal for wireless roaming by Sastry et al. [48] is conceptually different.
 Instead of considering the foreign network as the actual service provider they suggest to keep this role behind the home network by establishing an opaque tunnel connection between the networks and using it to provide the mobile device with the requested service.

 The main technical contribution of our work is the design of a formal security model for authentication and key establishment in Wireless Roaming via Tunnels (WRT, for short) and its realization through a suitable protocol.
 Section 2 introduces the WRT concept as a solution for various practical problems.
+Section 3 describes related work on authentication and key establishment in wireless roaming.
+In the scope of the security model in Section 4 we describe basic trust assumptions on the protocol participants and specify necessary mutual authentication and key exchange requirements.
+For the proposed protocol, called AWRT, those basic

-^{} This work is supported by the Belgian Walloon Region under its RW-WIST Programme, ALAWN Project.
+^{}This work is supported by the Belgian Walloon Region under its RW-WIST Programme, ALAWN Project.